 CPK is creatine phosphokinase, an enzyme in the heart, brain, and skeletal muscle.
 High CPK can indicate muscle destruction, heart attacks, and central nervous system issues.
 Long-term exposure to high CPK can load up your kidneys and cause muscle loss and weakness.
 Sometimes we have no symptoms when CPK is high, but most of the time, we have body aches and soreness.
-CPK can be increased by resistance exercise, so refrain from working out for at least five days before getting the CPK test.
+Resistance training can raise CPK, so stop working out for at least five days before the CPK test.

-CPK Blood Test - Everything You Should Know
+CPK Lab Test: Everything You Need to Know

 This enzyme catalyzes the conversion of creatinine and adenosine triphosphate (ATP) to phosphocreatine and adenosine diphosphate (ADP).
 This reaction is reversible, meaning ATP can be synthesized from the myocardium and skeletal muscle concentrations.

-What CPK Blood Test and How Does it Work
+What is the CPK Lab Test and How Does it Work?

 This test is used to determine the creatine kinase in your blood.
-Physicians usually recommend mainly representing suffered a recent injury.
+Physicians usually recommend mainly representing someone who has suffered a recent injury.